DN-debug/peux-os-sitebuild/src/pages/index.md

     grid_items:
       - title: Customized Environment
         content: >+
-          POS uses customized lightweight XFCE as its session-manager.
+          POS uses customized XFCE as its default-version.
 BTRFS is the default filesystem in-play.
-It Polybar and Tint2 as its default panel.
-The resulting product is a beautiful GUI.
+It uses Polybar as its default panel.
+Aiming to have a minimal desktop and yet beautiful.

       - title: Beautiful yet Secure
         content: >+